-Spotify, the music, video and podcast surfing software, want more people to pay for the music that they want to hear.
-Piracy harms almost all of the artists known to man since they do not get the payment that they deserve for their music from their fans.
+Spotify, the music, video, and podcast surfing software, want more people to pay for the music that they want to hear.
+Piracy harms almost all artists known to man since they do not get the payment they deserve for their music from their fans.
 Spotify was launched for this reason so that fans would pay for the music they want to listen to and for the artists that they support.
 The music labels associated with Spotify too want more people to pay for music.
 So they have decided that they are going to give more music away for free.

 The idea of giving more free music to get more customers may sound paradoxical, but the main reason behind it is that if people get more free stuff, they will eventually end up paying for them in the long run.
 So Spotify is rolling out a new version of its free mobile app.
 This new mobile app will give its users more access to songs.
 It will allow its free users to play songs on demand from 15 populated playlists.
 This is also great for artists who buy Spotify streams.
 If anyone can listen to their songs, it’s easier to get plays.
 Some playlists will be personalized according to the user’s taste, like its popular “Discover Weekly” feature.
 However, Spotify had previously let its users listen to on-demand music for free.
 All the user needed to do was to opt for the ad-supported option.

 This feature made Spotify stand apart from other music streaming software available now.
 But they had limited full, free access to its library of songs to desktop users and limited access for the mobile app user.
 The new app will not remove these limits entirely, but it will allow the users to sample music.
 The paid users will get full access to Spotify’s entire catalog of songs and that too without any ad.